Tennessee's Streams and Rivers

 Most of Tennessee's waterways are warm water streams and rivers.
 As the name implies, these are warm in the summer months with temperatures ranging from 70 - 90° F.

-There are about 17,000 miles of warm water streams and rivers in Tennessee.
+There are thousands of miles of warm water streams and rivers in Tennessee.
 They are hosts to hundreds of fish species of all shapes and sizes.
-Relatively few species provide angling opportunities but the fishing can be fantastic.
+Relatively few species provide angling opportunities, but the fishing can be fantastic.
 Typical fish include black bass, rock bass, bream, and catfish.

 Warmwater Stream Monitoring